-Alex's research seeks to understand the causes and consequences of economic inequality.
+Alex's research explores the causes and consequences of economic inequality.
 In an applied line of research, he has studied questions at the intersection of inequality of opportunity with innovation.
 Through linkages of administrative datasets on patent inventors, he has examined efficiency losses to innovation of kids' unequal opportunities in life and the role that exposure to innovation may play in reducing childhood disparities along gender, race, and parent background.
 Related work has analyzed the role of tax progressivity and productivity spillovers in innovation.
 In a more methodological line of research, he has also put forward a novel empirical framework for studying the role of job choice in income inequality.
-The method resolves the problem of "ability bias," which has been the key obstacle to research on the trade-offs workers face between high-paying jobs and jobs with particular non-income amenities.